wp-plugins/wp-mvc/readme.txt

 Contributors: tombenner
 Tags: mvc, framework, model, view, controller, development, plugin Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 1.1.1
+Stable tag: 1.2

-WP MVC is a full-fledged MVC framework, similar to CakePHP and Rails, that developers can use to create WordPress plugins.
+WP MVC is a full-fledged MVC framework, similar to CakePHP and Rails, that developers can use inside of WordPress.

 == Description ==